zzzgit/element/.github/CONTRIBUTING.en-US.md

-# Element UI Contributing Guide
+# jade UI Contributing Guide

 Hi!
-Thank you for choosing Element UI.
+Thank you for choosing jade UI.

-Element UI is a Vue 2.0 based component library for developers, designers and product managers.
+jade UI is a Vue 2.0 based component library for developers, designers and product managers.

-We are excited that you are interested in contributing to Element.
+We are excited that you are interested in contributing to jade.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ## Issue Guidelines

 - Issues are exclusively for bug reports, feature requests and design-related topics.
 Other questions may be closed directly.
-If any questions come up when you are using Element, please hit [Gitter](https://gitter.im/element-en/Lobby) for help.
+If any questions come up when you are using jade, please hit [Gitter](https://gitter.im/jade-en/Lobby) for help.

 - Before submitting an issue, please check if similar problems have already been issued.

-- Please specify which version of `Element` and `Vue` you are using, and provide OS and browser information.
+- Please specify which version of `jade` and `Vue` you are using, and provide OS and browser information.
 [JSFiddle](https://jsfiddle.net/) is recommended to build a live demo so that your issue can be reproduced clearly.

 ## Pull Request Guidelines